sigven/oncoEnrichR/pkgdown/index.md

     the query set, and to what extent?
 -   Which genes in the query set are attributed with cancer hallmark evidence?
--   Which proteins in the query sets are druggable in diffferent cancer conditions (early and late clinical development phases)?
+-   Which proteins in the query sets are druggable in different cancer conditions (early and late clinical development phases)?
 For other proteins in the query set, what is their likelihood of being druggable?